davestephens/ansible-nas/docs/applications/jackett.md

 Set `jackett: true` in your `group_vars/all.yml` file.

-The jackett web interface can be found at http://ansible_nas_host_or_ip:9117.
+The Jackett web interface can be found at http://ansible_nas_host_or_ip:9117.